alinidi/rsschool-cv/cv.md

 ## About me

 #### Hi i'm 28 and have been working as a design engineer for over five years.
 Lately I am very interested in frontend and I took the RSS pre-course, it was incredibly interesting to delve deeper into frontend.
-Now I want to continue the RSS stage 1 course
+Now I want to continue to study the frontend with RSS

 ## My strengths

 + Problem solving skills
 + Teamwork
 + Flexible mind

 ## Skills